ECC-BFMC/Documentation/source/data/hardwaresetupofcar.rst

    hardwaresetupofcar/steeringcalibration
    hardwaresetupofcar/speedingcalibration

-* :doc:`Hardware improvements <hardwaresetupofcar/hardwareimprovements>`
+* :doc:`Hardware improvements guide <hardwaresetupofcar/hardwareimprovements>`

-  - The kit could use some mechanical adjustments, like height elevation, reducing steering limitations, reducing mechanical frections.
-All by following this
+  - The kit could use some mechanical adjustments, like height elevation, reducing steering limitations, reducing mechanical friction.
+All by following this guide

-* :doc:`Steering calibration <hardwaresetupofcar/steeringcalibration>`
+* :doc:`Steering calibration guide <hardwaresetupofcar/steeringcalibration>`

-  - The kit steering may or may not be calibrated, so steering value may not mean the actual steering angle.
-By following this tutorial you can endsure the value is the real one.
+  - The kit steering may not be configured properly, so steering value could have an error when doing a movement.
+By following this guide you can ensure the value set is the real one.

-* :doc:`Speeding calibration <hardwaresetupofcar/speedingcalibration>`
+* :doc:`Speeding calibration guide <hardwaresetupofcar/speedingcalibration>`

-  - There's not a movement function corelating PWM signal to speed value.
-All measurements have been done manually.
-If a more precise resolution is wanted, measurements can be done again.
+  - There's not a movement function corelating PWM signal to speed value, so a series of measurements have been done manually.
+If a more precise resolution is desired (ex: 211.2 mm/s), measurements can be done again by following this guide.

-In this section, you can find all the topics related to the hardware of the vehicle, which is a 1/10 scale on-road chassis variant can come with various hardware small modifications (as the vehicle is re-used) and as it is designed for hobby usage.
+In this section, you can find all the topics related to the hardware of the vehicle, which is a 1/10 scale on-road chassis variant.

+Each vehicle can come with various hardware small modifications, as it is designed for hobby usage.

 Here's the description of the car, with all it's components: